keshavkumar4699/boilerplate-till-auth/README.md

 -   Analyze your traffic
 -   Get insights on your customers
 -   Make data-driven decisions
+-   now you will can login using credentials
+-   you will get login modals for perfect visualization

 ShipFast members get 30% OFF on all plans! 🎁